Q-Sharp/SilentSoundGenerator/README.md

 ## Installation

+1. **[Download](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) and install** dotnet 8 runtime

 1. **Download the Latest Release**: Go to the [Releases page](https://github.com/Q-Sharp/SilentSoundGenerator/releases) and download the latest version of the executable.

-2. **Run the Application**: Simply run the downloaded `.exe` file.
+1. **Run the Application**: Simply run the downloaded `.exe` file.
 It will start simulating silent audio playback and will continue to do so until it is closed.

-3. **(Optional) Add to Autostart**: To ensure the application starts automatically with Windows:
+1. **(Optional) Add to Autostart**: To ensure the application starts automatically with Windows:
     - **Manual Method**: Create a shortcut of the `SilentSoundGenerator.exe` file and place it in the Windows Startup folder.
 You can access this folder by pressing `Win + R`, typing `shell:startup`, and pressing Enter.
 Paste the shortcut in the opened folder.
     - **Automated Method**: You can use third-party tools or scripts to add the application to the startup automatically.